RocketMan/zookeeper/INSTALLATION.md

    are on another OS, update your configuration to enable both modules, then restart Apache to pick up the change.

-2. Install PHP composer
+2. Install PHP Composer

-   If you don't have PHP composer installed somewhere on your system, you will need it for the remaining steps.
+   If you don't have PHP Composer installed somewhere on your system, you will need it for the remaining steps.
 Install it as follows:

-        cd *<directory where you want to install composer>* php -r "copy('https://getcomposer.org/installer', 'composer-setup.php');"
+        cd <directory where you want to install Composer>
+        php -r "copy('https://getcomposer.org/installer', 'composer-setup.php');"
         php -r "if (hash_file('sha384', 'composer-setup.php') === '756890a4488ce9024fc62c56153228907f1545c228516cbf63f885e036d37e9a59d27d63f46af1d4d07ee0f76181c7d3') { echo 'Installer verified'; } else { echo 'Installer corrupt'; unlink('composer-setup.php'); } echo PHP_EOL;"
         php composer-setup.php